withastro/docs/src/pages/en/guides/cms/storyblok.md

 - `storyblokEditable` - it adds the necessary attributes to the elements so that you can edit them in Storyblok.
 - `renderRichText` - it transforms the rich text field into HTML.

-Your root directory should include these new files:
+Your root directory should include this new file:

 ```ini title="Project Structure" ins={3}
 ├── src/